 Any student may apply for financial aid.
 Financial aid may include grants (such as Federal Pell Grants or State University Grants) or loans.
 Your financial add may be limited to 60 units.
-If you register for two split terms (1A/1B and 2A/2B), you will exceed 60 units and may not be able to receive financial aid.
+If you register for two split terms (1A/1B and 2A/2B), you may exceed the number of allowable units and may not be able to receive financial aid.
 Contact your Regional Director to decide which options are best for you.

 To apply for financial aid, go to the Federal Student Aid Program and complete the Free Application for Federal Student Aid (FAFSA).